 The Company periodically issues convertible notes with similar characteristics.
-As described in the table below, during the three-months ended March 31, 2021, there were four such notes outstanding, two of which were satisfied in full by conversion of both principal and interest and one of which was satisfied in part, principal only, during that period.
-These notes all have or had a fixed conversion price of \$0.02 per share of Common Stock, subject to adjustment in certain circumstances.
-All notes had an annual interest rate of 10% which was guaranteed in full.
-The convertible notes had an original issue discount ("OID"), debt issuance costs ("DIC") that were capitalized by the Company, a warrant ("WT") or commitment shares ("CS") and in two cases a beneficial conversion feature ("BCF"), The OID, CN, WTs, CSs and BCF allocated values are amortized over the life of the notes to interest expense.
+As described in the table below, during the six-months ended June 30, 2021, there were eight such notes outstanding (including the convertible notes described in the paragraph above), two of which were satisfied in full by conversion of both principal and interest and one of which was satisfied in part, principal only, during that period.
+These notes all have or had a fixed conversion price of \$0.02 per share of common stock, subject to adjustment in certain circumstances.
+All notes but one had an annual interest rate of 10% which was guaranteed in full.
+One note had an annual interest rate of 8%.
+The convertible notes had an original issue discount ("OID"), debt issuance costs ("DIC") that were capitalized by the Company, a warrant ("WT") or commitment shares ("CS") and in two cases a beneficial conversion feature ("BCF").
+The OID, CN, WTs, CSs and BCF allocated values are amortized over the life of the notes to interest expense.
 All notes mature or matured nine to fifteen months from their issuance date.
-All notes were prepayable by the Company during the first six months, subject to prepayment premiums that range from 110% to 115% of the maturity amount plus accrued interest.
-If not earlier paid, the notes were convertible by the holder into the Company's Common Stock.
+All notes were prepayable by the Company during the first six months, subject to prepayment premiums that range from 100% to 115% of the maturity amount plus accrued interest.
+If not earlier paid, the notes were convertible by the holder into the Company's common stock.
 Two of the notes were paid before maturity.

-The table below summarizes the convertible notes outstanding as of March 31, 2021 and the repayments by conversion during the three-months ended March 31, 2021:
+The table below summarizes the convertible notes with similar characteristics outstanding as of June 30, 2021 and the repayments by conversion during the six-months ended June 30, 2021: